Terms and Conditions for Dementia Adventure Supported Holidays and Breaks

 - We provide financial security by way of a trust account as required by The Package Travel and Linked Travel Arrangements Regulations 2018 for package holidays;

 - This is administered by The Travel Trust and details will be sent to you on receipt of your full payment.

 If you have any complaints about the service we provide please contact us within 28 days of the act or omission giving rise to any such complaint.

 By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:

-- He/she has read these Booking Conditions and has the authority to and does agree to be bound by them;
+a) He/she has read these Terms and Conditions and has the authority to and does agree to be bound by them;

 Your total holiday cost will be a combination of some or all of these elements.
 A booking is made with us when you pay us a deposit of £200 per room and we issue you with a booking confirmation.
 The remaining balance must be paid in full before 8 weeks prior to departure.

 If the holiday is booked within 8 weeks (56 days) of departure, all of the above costs will be payable in full at the time of booking.

 We reserve the right to return your deposit and decline to issue a booking confirmation at our absolute discretion.
 A binding contract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you.